ODINAKACHUKWU/random-room-allocator/README.md

 ## Project Scope:

 - The app reads either a text, json or csv file to get names of employees (male and female; fellow and staff) to be allocated offices and rooms
-- Allocates male staff to male offices
-- Allocates female staff to female offices
+- Allocates staff to available offices
-- Allocates male fellows to male rooms
+- Allocates male fellows who require room allocation to male rooms
-- Allocates female fellows to female rooms
+- Allocates female fellows who require room allocation to female rooms
 - Creates an output folder where allocations are reported in either text, json, csv depending on the specified type
   - male room allocation
   - female room allocation